boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Service site:
  : A location that hosts the resources that are required to offer a service.
  : A service site may be a node or a set of nodes.
+ : A CATS-serviced site is a service site that is connected to a CATS-Forwarder.

 Service contact instance:
   : A client-facing service function instance that is responsible for receiving requests in the context of a given service.
 A service request is processed according to the service logic (e.g., handle locally or solicit backend resources).
-Steering beyond the service contact instance is hidden to the clients and CATS components.
+Steering beyond the service contact instance is hidden to both clients and CATS components.
   : a service contact instance is reachable via at least one Egress CATS Forwarder.
   : A service can be accessed via multiple service contact instances running at the same or different locations (service sites).
   : The same service contact instance may dispatch service requests to one or more service instances (e.g., an instance that behaves as a service load-balancer).